-We combine a research-rich education with practical experiences of law.
-Our students graduate with a qualification respected around the globe and the skills to pursue top-flight careers in law or beyond.
+Gain a research-rich education with practical experience of law, a globally respected qualification, and the skills to pursue high-ranking careers in law or beyond.

 Our dedicated network of alumni actively supports our students, with guest lectures, mentoring opportunities and more.

 Find out how you can do more with law at the University of Bristol.

 Combining excellence in teaching, research and employability means our students graduate with excellent legal, analytical and reasoning skills – and are empowered to pursue careers in both legal and non-legal sectors.